studiopress/genesis-custom-blocks/README.md

 ## Description ##

 Gutenberg, the new WordPress editor, opens up a whole new world for the way we build pages, posts, and websites with WordPress.
-Block Lab makes it easy to harness Gutenberg and build custom blocks the way you want them to be built.
-Whether you want to implement a custom design, deliver unique functionality, or even remove your dependence on other plugins, Block Lab equips you with the tools you need to hit “Publish” sooner.
+Genesis Custom Blocks makes it easy to harness Gutenberg and build custom blocks the way you want them to be built.
+Whether you want to implement a custom design, deliver unique functionality, or even remove your dependence on other plugins, Genesis Custom Blocks equips you with the tools you need to hit “Publish” sooner.

 ## Features ##